RocketMod/Rocket/Farewell.md

 Over the years he has created plugin repositories, forums, websites and kept adding new features to RocketMod and his own plugins.
 RocketMod quickly assimilated all other attempts to "full featured" Unturned 3 extensions by having an easy to understand clean plugin API.
-Even though I never had a proper documentation, we count over 500 plugins on community websites with a few million downloads.
-Nelson, the game developer of Unturned quickly liked the idea and supported Sven, multiplayer servers quickly went to a 75% adoption rate of RocketMod.
+Even though we never had a proper documentation, we count over 500 plugins on community websites with a few million downloads.
+Nelson, the game developer of Unturned quickly liked the idea and supported Sven.
 Nelson rewrote Unturned 3 to automatically load RocketMod and stopped obfuscation to support plugin developers add new game mechanics themselves.
+Multiplayer servers quickly went to over 75% adoption rate of RocketMod.

 ### Development
 In April 2018 the project had 4 contributors beside Sven, each of them only contributing a single commit.